T0raT/CS411-Team5/README.md

 # CS411-Team5: Head-To-Head

 ## What it do
-Web application that allows you to compare your "Spotify Wrapped" (Spotify API) with your friends all year round (compare your stat's "head to head."
-(Youtube API/ OpenAI API - to get reviews from other users/ listeners)
+Web application that allows you to compare your "Spotify Wrapped" (Spotify API) with your friends all year round (compare your stat's "head to head.").

 ## How do
 Current tech stack choice: